dzavalishin/mqtt_udp/dox/source/index.rst

 One sensor, many listeners
 ^^^^^^^^^^^^^^^^^^^^^^^^^^

-IoT network is a lot of parties, operating together.
+IoT network is a lot of parties operating together.
 It is usual that many of them need one data source to make a decision.
 Just as an example, my house control system consists of about 10 processing units of different size.
 Many of them need to know if it is dark outside, to understand how